 In 2015, the most recent year for which statistics are available:

 - There were 4,158 boating accidents counted by the Coast Guard.

-- In those accidents, there were 626 deaths, 2,613 injuries and $40 million
+- In those accidents, there were 626 deaths, 2,613 injuries and $40 million of property damage.

 - Seventy-six percent of boating-related fatalities died of drowning.